Cookie consent with an EU-first home-field advantage.

 Lightweight consent that keeps your site fast and your data intact.

-Built for EU-style prior-consent implementations
+Built for practical EU-style consent rollouts

 Google Consent Mode and GTM support

-Cookie scan and audit support
+Cookie scan and audit support on paid plans

 Typical setup